A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Main Results

 \begin{remark} The above theorem gives \emph{more information} in the non-hyperbolic case.
 Indeed, if $\mu$ is an ergodic measure of maximal entropy with $\lambda^c(\mu)=0$, then the disintegrations, along \emph{both} strong foliations $\Fu$ and $\Fs$, are given by the corresponding Margulis systems from Theorem~\ref{mainthm-conditionals}. \end{remark}

 The dichotomy will follow from two results about hyperbolic measures of maximal entropy.
 The first is a uniqueness result, based on the Hopf argument.

-\begin{proposition} Let $f$ be a $C^2$ diffeomorphism {with flow type and minimal stable and unstable strong foliations} on a compact manifold $M$.
+\begin{proposition} Let $f$ be a flow-type $C^2$ diffeomorphism { and minimal stable and unstable strong foliations} on a compact manifold $M$.
 Let $\mu$ be some ergodic MME.
 If $\mu$ is hyperbolic, say $\lambda^c(\mu)<0$, then there is no other ergodic MME $\nu$ with $\lambda^c(\nu)\leq 0$. \end{proposition}

 The second result is a symmetry argument, using the one-dimensional center leaves.
 It builds so-called twin measures (see \cite{RHRHTU, DGMR}).

 { \begin{proposition} Let $f$ be a $C^1$ diffeomorphism of a compact manifold $M$.
 Let $\Fc$ be an orientable one-dimensional foliation (with continuously varying $C^1$ leaves).
 Assume that, for all $x\in M$, $f$ maps $\Fc(x)$ to itself in an orientation-preserving way.
 Let $\mu\in\Proberg(f)$ satisfy: \begin{enumerate} \item its Lyapunov exponent along $\Fc$ is $\lambda_c(\mu)<0$; \item for $\mu$-a.e.\ $x\in M$, the following set is relatively compact in the intrinsic topology of $\Fc(x)$: